-- c) On steep sites, driveways must be designed so they do not dominate the street frontage, by: - i) limiting their height above existing ground level to avoid the need for elevated ramps and similar structures to access car parking areas, especially those which may encroach on public land; - ii) limiting their width; - iii) using materials that do not visually detract from the natural surroundings; and iv) retaining significant trees.
+- c) On steep sites, driveways must be designed so they do not dominate the street frontage, by: - i) limiting their height above existing ground level to avoid the need for elevated ramps and similar structures to access car parking areas, especially those which may encroach on public land; - ii) limiting their width; - iii) using materials that do not visually detract from the natural surroundings; and - iv) retaining significant trees.

-The proposal supports the above objectives by locating the works below ground level and avoiding any undercroft.
+The proposal supports the above objectives by locating the works below ground level and avoiding any undercroft as is evidenced in the approved development application plans.